 Evaluating the ecological impact of fisheries management strategies in Georgia, USA: A review on current practices and future directions

-David Oche Idoko 1, *, Mary Ofosua Danso 2, Toyosi Motilola Olala 3, Helena Nbeu Nkula 4 and Manuel and Akan Ime Ibokette 5
+David Oche Idoko 1, *, Mary Ofosua Danso 2, Toyosi Motilola Olala 3, Helena Nbeu Nkula Manuel 4 and Akan Ime Ibokette 5

 1 Department of Fisheries and Aquaculture, J.S Tarkaa University, Makurdi, Nigeria.